 IT departments are being asked to do more with less.
 Despite growing enrollment, many educational institutions are under even tighter budget constraints as COVID-related costs and cuts to public funding take their toll.
 A study from McKinsey Insight found that heading into next year, “up to 57 percent of public four-year institutions and up to 77 percent of private, not-for-profit four-year institutions could suffer budgetary shortfalls of more than 5 percent.”

-New and greater security threats
+New and more significant security threats

 Cyberattacks against educational institutions are rising in the wake of the COVID pandemic.
 Many bad actors see educational institutions as valuable and vulnerable targets when their overtaxed IT departments struggle to manage remote learners and instructors.
-In addition, educational institutions have a large amount of valuable data, including student identity information and research data.
+In addition, educational institutions have a large amount of useful data, including student identity information and research data.

 How ITSM Helps Educational Institutions Overcome These Challenges